Safe Cat Food.

 However, this reduces the freshness limit of the pet foods to about six months, so you should be careful to look for expiry dates on your cat foods.
 Tocopherols are a source of Vitamin E, which is a strong antioxidant that retards the degradation of other vitamins.
 Used as a preservative in pet foods, they can preserve freshness for up to six months ("best before" date), and safe usability (expiry date) for up to 11 or 12 months.

-One independent American pet food maker of natural, wheat-free, corn-free cat foods is able to avoid using unhealthy artificial preservatives like Ethoxyquin preservatives because it can deliver dog and cat food in the USA direct to the door of its health-conscious customers within four to six WEEKS from the date it was manufactured in two U.S. factories.
+One independent American pet food maker of natural, wheat-free, corn-free cat foods is able to avoid using unhealthy artificial preservatives like Ethoxyquin preservatives because it can deliver dog and cat food in the USA direct to the door of its health-conscious customers generally within four to six WEEKS from the date it was manufactured in two U.S. factories.
 Their veterinarian-formulated dog and cat foods NEVER contain any wheat or corn, artificial coloring, artificial flavors, or artificial preservatives like ethoxyquin or BHA or BHT.
-The only soy they contain is small amounts of lethicin - a healthy fat refined from soy, which is also used in human foods.
+The only soy they contain is small amounts of lecithin - a healthy fat refined from soy, which is also used in human foods.

 What's Wrong With Cereals and Soy?

-Many supermarket brands of dog and cat food contain a high proportion of cereals (wheat, corn, soy) as the source of protein.
+Many supermarket brands of dog and cat food contain a high proportion of cereals (wheat, corn, soy beans) as the source of protein.
 Did you know that wheat and corn have been known to lead to severe digestive tract problems such as diarrhea in cats and dogs?

 By 2014, 89% of the soy produced in the USA was genetically modified to withstand high levels of pesticide use.
 It's bad enough that the soy may be a GMO, and worse that it might contain higher levels of pesticide residues.